MarianaGo202/Project_1-Sea-Surface-Temperature/README.md

 </p>

 <p align="justify">
-The analysis focuses on the observed patterns within the dataset rather than on establishing the physical causes of the observed anomalies or directly quantifying their environmental impacts.
+This project focuses on analyzing the temporal patterns observed between 1982 and 2024, including long-term trends, annual and monthly variability, and differences between selected periods.
+The project aims to describe the patterns identified in the data without directly investigating their causes or their impacts on the environment.
 </p>

 ## Technologies